FAMU-FSU-IME/IISE-Co-learning/README.md

     .

     thres_list =  [0.76, 0.8, 0.80, 0.80,0.58,0.8, 0.75, 0.82, 0.8, 0.82, 0.6083,0.5954,0.7564,0.7435,0.8026,0.5674,0.5547,0.5463,0.5421,0.5453]
+    #thres_list[4] is the index of the training sample, the threshold of training sample thres_list[4] needs to be changed as well.
+The index (position) is always selected (flipped as 1) during the optimization process for the printer combination k.
 ###

 A single run of "SA_EA_and_EA_EA.py" will generate the results as follows,